estebansolo/python30/docs/18_decorators.md

 > Decorators are functions that take another function and extends the behavior of the latter function without explicitly modifying it.

-Decorators are high order functions, they allow us to add functionality to an existing code without affecting its behavior, each decorator must be preceded by a `@`.
+Decorators are **high order functions**, they allow us to add functionality to an existing code without affecting its behavior, each decorator must be preceded by a `@`.

 ```python
 def decorator(fun, arg_a, arg_b):